Leadtype

 cli.md

-Every link inside AGENTS.md is a relative path like ./docs/quickstart.md so the file is meaningful both at packages/my-package/AGENTS.md (during local dev) and at node_modules/my-package/AGENTS.md (after install).
+Every link inside AGENTS.md is a relative path like ./docs/quickstart.md so the file is meaningful both at packages/acme/AGENTS.md (during local dev) and at node_modules/acme/AGENTS.md (after install).

 Filter to package-specific docs